kellerflint/Course-Resources/content/_index.md

 ---
 title: Landing Page
 ---
 Hi there!
-This is a hosted obsidian notebook with all of the lessons, content, and resources for the courses I teach.
+This is a hosted obsidian notebook with all of the lessons, content, and resources for courses I teach.
+You're currently on the landing page, below are links to the specific courses and resources you might be after.

 # Courses